 This option will allow your system to receive updates when they become available.
 You should always install updates immediately.

 There is nothing worse than falling victim to a cyberattack and losing all of your information.
 To avoid this situation, backing up your company’s data is imperative.
 Make it a routine to back up any crucial files, databases, correspondence and other vital material to additional hard drives.

 One of the most effective methods of deterring hackers is to use several controls such as encryption, authentication and authorization.
 From your login credentials to the content on a webpage, these three controls provide multi-layer protection for your system.

 10. Employ third-party SaaS security provider

 If your company relies on cloud computing, consider employing a third-party SaaS (Software as a Service) security provider.
 Although there is a monthly subscription fee, sourcing your security needs through the cloud protects your data.

 An additional perk is operations run on the cloud, thereby, eliminating the need for software installation and maintenance.

 Maybe you didn’t implement preventative measures and now you find your system is compromised.
 What are the recovery steps?

-It is recommended a company take responsibility and report the incident as soon as possible, which may result in damage to your company’s reputation, albeit, usually for a short duration; however, if you choose not to make the situation known, you run the risk of destroying your company’s reputation regardless.
+It is recommended a company take responsibility and report the incident as soon as possible, which may result in damage to your SMB’s reputation, albeit, usually for a short duration; however, if you choose not to make the situation known, you run the risk of destroying your business’ reputation regardless.

 Once a breach has been identified, you also need to reset all passwords, clean and reformat any infected hard drives, reinstall any necessary software and recover your backup data from your supplemental drive.